harrymkt/hguinav/demo/content/docs/params/frontmadder.md

 ## no_js
 Toggles whether JavaScript is disabled for this page.
 Fall back to config if not set, thus it's usually `false`.

+## hid
+The heading ID.
+This is only for documentation pages.
+Defaults to the page's link title.
+This value will be anchorized before using.